Holomorphic representation of quantum computations: Preliminaries

-where $\bm\beta=U\bm\alpha$, which implies with Eq.~(\ref{eq:braidDSR}) that the position of the displacement operators in the decomposition of Eq.~(\ref{eq:decompGmulti}) is irrelevant.
+where $\bm\beta=U^T\bm\alpha$, which implies with Eq.~(\ref{eq:braidDSR}) that the position of the displacement operators in the Euler decomposition of Eq.~(\ref{eq:decompGmulti}) is irrelevant by using the braiding relations (thus modifying the displacement amplitudes).
 Note also that a composition of $m$-mode passive linear operations $\hat U\hat V$ is described by the $m\times m$ unitary matrix $UV$.
 Putting everything together, all Gaussian unitary operations may be decomposed efficiently as a combination of single-mode operators $\hat D$, $\hat S$ and $\hat R$, and two-mode operators $\hat H$.

 Multimode Gaussian states are obtained from the multimode vacuum state $\ket{\bm0}$ by Gaussian unitaries.
 Since $\hat V\ket{\bm0}=\ket{\bm0}$ for all passive linear operations $\hat V$, any $m$-mode Gaussian state may be written as